Board of Directors

 Tammy’s background in both business and music uniquely equips her for this leadership role.
 She holds a Bachelor of Science degree in Business Management with a minor in Piano Performance from Huntington University, combining her passion for music with her strong organizational skills.
 She further advanced her expertise by earning a Master of Business Administration degree from Indiana Wesleyan University.
 With her diverse skill set and deep appreciation for the arts, Tammy is committed to fostering a thriving creative environment at Creative Arts, where performers and students alike can grow, express themselves, and experience the joy of the performing arts.

 Ainsley’s journey with Creative Arts began when she was a young student in the Ballet School, where she developed a strong foundation in movement and performance.
 Her love for the stage quickly expanded beyond dance, leading her to her first theatrical role as an Oompa Loompa in Charlie and the Chocolate Factory in 2013.
-From there, she continued to grow as a performer, making memorable appearances in productions such as South Pacific and Music Man Jr., further solidifying her passion for theater.
+She rekindled her love for Theater in college and went on to do design, act, and eventually direct for the stage.
+She holds a BA in Theater Production and Film with a minor in Organization Leadership

 Her connection to Creative Arts deepened in the summer of 2022 when she returned as an intern, gaining hands-on experience in theater production and arts administration.
 Since then, she has continued to be an integral part of CAC’s creative team, assisting with The Wizard of Oz and taking on the exciting challenge of directing Winnie the Pooh: Kids Edition.
-This year, she also led the Early Stages Workshop, guiding young performers as they took their first steps into the world of theater.
+In 2024, she led the Early Stages Workshop, guiding young performers as they took their first steps into the world of theater.
 Her dedication to mentoring aspiring artists reflects her passion for storytelling and her commitment to fostering a love of the performing arts in the next generation.
+Ainsley has directed 6 productions with CAC as of Spring 2026 and she is excited to continue to grow and learn from the fun challenge that is directing!